zzzprojects/docs/learnentityframeworkcore.com/pages/misc/json-columns.md

 }
 ```

-When calling the `ToJson` method in configuring the aggregate type, the `Customers` table will now contain a JSON column for `ContactDetails` populated with a JSON document for each author:
+When calling the `ToJson` method in configuring the aggregate type, the `Customers` table will now contain a JSON column for `ContactDetails` populated with a JSON document for each customer:

 ```csharp
 CREATE TABLE [dbo].[Customers] (